 Neurofeedback has been used for optimizing performance by athletes in world class football, basketball and hockey teams.
 It has been researched for golf performance enhancement and by racquetball players

-Canadian governing body for tennis and McGill University in Montreal have committed to a five years study to put 80 of the region’s top athletes through Neurofeedback training.
+The Canadian governing body for tennis and McGill University in Montreal have committed to a five year study to put 80 of the region’s top athletes through Neurofeedback training.

 Studies at Imperial College London have shown that Neurofeedback enhances the performance of musicians and dancers.

 Opera singers, musicians, and students have benefitted from Neurofeedback training to improve their performance, creativity and memory.
-Research has shown it to improve microsurgical skills and reducing time on tasks by 26%.
+Research has shown it to improve microsurgical skills and reduce time on tasks by 26%.

 Alpha-theta training is a specialized form of Neurofeedback training which is offered without the visual stimulus.
-Instead, the clients relax on a recliner or in the chair with headphones that sends auditory stimuli to the brain.
+Instead, the clients relax on a recliner or in a chair with headphones that send auditory stimuli to the brain.
 These auditory signals alter in response to the brain states.

-Awake state, as well as alpha-theta training, is used according particular performance need of the individual looking for Neurofeedback training for peak performance.
+Awake state, as well as alpha-theta training, is used according to particular performance needs of the individual looking for Neurofeedback training for peak performance.

 The Reaction Time Suite —> (http://www.thoughttechnology.com/reactiontime.htm) includes both continuous performance testing (CPT) and real sports reaction time training